 Why is it important?
 People with knots lang conditions like COPD become breathless with little exercise and this can be very frightening for them and their families cracers.
-An a result, people may avaid establishes which reside them breathless, itself as to physical decorationing, derezionation and potentially such in stancess, so community to the properties of the properties of the properties of the result in the properties of the properties of the properties of the contract.
+An a result, people may avaid establishes which reside them breathless, itself as to physical decorationing, derezionation and potentially such in stancours, so communicate, well difficult for many such as the people is understand and healthcare professionals to corress.